vivid-planet/comet/.changeset/fuzzy-seahorses-brake.md

 "@comet/cms-admin": major
 ---

-Update Scope Picker to display all scope dimensions in a single dropdown This requires the scopes to be transformed into a new format with all possible combinations.
+Update Scope Picker to display all scope dimensions in a single dropdown.

+This requires the scopes to be transformed into a new format with all possible combinations.

 Example: